dcnieho/humanFixationClassification/README.md

 This repository contains the coder settings and event-based agreement score algorithms used and developed for the article Hooge, I.T.C., Niehorster, D.C., Nyström, M., Andersson, R. & Hessels, R.S. (submitted).
-Is human classification a gold standard in fixation detection?
+Is human classification by experienced untrained observers a gold standard in fixation detection?
 When using the algorithms or coder settings in this repository in your work, please cite the Hooge et al. paper.